VerifiedInc/.github/pull_request_template.md

 How did you test your changes?
 How might someone else test them?
 --->

-## Checklist:
+## Checklist

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas _to a borderline excessive amount_
-- [ ] I have made corresponding changes to the documentation including the project readme.
+- [ ] I have made any relevant corresponding changes to the documentation including the project readme.
 - [ ] I have run and tested the changes locally
 - [ ] If it is a core feature, I have added an appropriate amount of unit tests.
 - [ ] Any dependent changes have been merged and published in upstream modules